victPereira/victPereira/README.md

 - 📫 How to reach me **vic.torpereira@hotmail.com**

-- 📄 Know about my experiences [I'm looking for an opportunity to demonstrate my expertise in mobile development](I'm looking for an opportunity to demonstrate my expertise in mobile development)
+- 📄 I'm looking for an opportunity to demonstrate my expertise in mobile development

 - ⚡ Fun fact **Sports**